hjnnjh/claude-code-router-switch/README.md

 ## Features

+- **📋 View Router Config**: Display current router configuration in a formatted table with route keys, providers, and models.
 - **👀 View Models**: List all available providers and models configured in your CCR `config.json`.
 - **➕ Add Models**: Select a provider from a menu and add new models.
 - **🔄 Update Router**: